aajanki/fi-sentence-embeddings-eval/models.md

 The architecture used in the evaluations is show on the image below.
-The sentence embedding model under evaluation (the blue block) converts the sentence text into a sentence embedding vector which is an input for a task-specific classifier (orange blocks).
+The sentence embedding model under evaluation (the blue block) converts the sentence text into a sentence embedding vector which is an input for a task-specific classifier (the orange blocks).
 The classifier consists of a dense hidden layer with a sigmoid activation and a softmax output layer.
 Both layers are regularized by dropout.
 The dimensionality, weights and dropout probabilities of the